-The catastrophic floods in the three states have revived memories of last August, where almost 500 lives were lost in the Kerala floods.
+This month is likely to be the wettest September in India in over a century, with the average rainfall across the country being 48 per cent above normal.
 At this point, the question must be asked – in a world impacted by climate change, will disastrous weather events become increasingly commonplace?

-lmost a year ago, in August 2018, devastating floods wreaked havoc across the state of Kerala.
+In August 2018, devastating floods battered Kerala.
 It took a massive co-operative effort between locals, NGOs, and the government’s disaster management forces to contain the damages and reduce loss of property and life.
-A relief fund was set up, with concerned citizens from across the country pitching in to help the afflicted state back onto its feet in the wake of such an implacable natural disaster.
-Nobody would have wanted this to become an annual tradition, but history has chosen to repeat itself 12 months later, as three days of torrential rainfall have once again brought Kerala to its knees.
-This time around, Karnataka and Maharashtra have also been swept up in the fury.
+Nobody would have wanted this to become an annual tradition, but history chose to repeat itself 12 months later, as three days of torrential rainfall once again brought Kerala to its knees last month.
+This time around, Karnataka and Maharashtra were swept up in the fury.

-Even before the downpour that threatened to drown the three states began three days ago, this monsoon has been accompanied by strange events.
+Even before the August downpour, this monsoon has been accompanied by strange events.
 After being delayed from making landfall in Mumbai throughout June, it arrived in the parched, water cut-suffering city in July, and after providing some initial relief from the heat, promptly made itself unwelcome.
 The kind of rain that evokes headlines about “Mumbai’s spirit” began to batter the city, grinding it to a standstill and even claiming lives in building collapses in suburbs like Thane.
 As the monsoon continued on its path toward the interior and north of India, it was so fierce in patches that it turned an urban legend into reality – in a small town in Maharashtra and in Vadodara, Gujarat, the floodwaters allowed crocodiles to venture from their regular river haunts into the sewer systems and streets of these settlements.

 Against this bizarre backdrop, extreme rainfall events began concurrently occurring over Maharashtra, Karnataka, and Kerala, triggering the catastrophic floods and reviving memories of last August, where almost 500 lives were lost in the Kerala flooding.
 The fact that this kind of unpredictable event is actually taking place with predictable regularity is worrying.
 Two times might be a coincidence, but three will start pointing toward a trend.
 While nobody wants such a disaster to revisit the country a third time, the question must be asked – in a world impacted by climate change, will events like the Karnataka, Kerala, and Maharashtra floods become increasingly commonplace?